Introduction

 Combine Dry Ingredients

-In a wheelbarrow or mixing tray, thoroughly mix the dry ingredients until they are evenly distributed.
-This helps in achieving a uniform mix when water is added.
+In a wheelbarrow or mixing tray, thoroughly blend the dry ingredients until they are uniformly distributed.
+This ensures an even mix when water is introduced.

 -